grace-notes/website/contents/topics/balaam.md

 ---
-title: Balaam
+title: "Balaam"
-display_title: Balaam
+pdf: "balaam.pdf"
+description: "Short description of Balaam's career with reference to the Doctrine of Balaam"
 template: lesson.jade
-description: Short description of Balaam's career with reference to the Doctrine of Balaam [JAN 2012]
 ---